 Monitor your progress against the Definition of Done (DoD) checklist to make sure not a single step is missed at the end of the sprint.

-Allocate time in each sprint for finding and fixing errors to avoid bug overwhelm or release of a product riddled with bugs to customers.
+Allocate time in each sprint to find and fix errors to avoid bug overload or release a product riddled with bugs to customers.
 It is more natural and more effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.

 Enhance collaboration between support and development to get contextual information on errors in good for a quick resolution.